 - Maple Syrup instead of Honey

-This jam recipe is very versatile and can be added to a variety of breakfast and beyond options.
-There are so many options for this jam recipe, so it will definitely not go to waste!
-Some of my favorites include:
+This easy jam recipe is very versatile and can be added to a variety of breakfast options and beyond.
+There are so many options for this homemade jam recipe, so it will definitely not go to waste!
+Some of my favorite uses for this jam include:

 - English Muffins